Inmates

 Kevin Memsuri

-Kevin began his scientific journey at the University of Eastern Piedmont in Italy where he obtained a Bachelor’s degree in biotechnology focusing on long-read sequencing platforms under the mentorship of Prof. Lucia Corrado.
-He then pursued a Master’s degree in molecular life sciences at the Wenner-Gren Institute, Stockholm University in Sweden where he investigated the immunological role of a single-stranded oligonucleotide and its potential as a treatment for atopic dermatitis under the guidance of Prof. Anna-Lena Spetz.
-Kevin also studied structural biology and protein prediction engines at Nanyang Technological University in Singapore as part of the GEM Trailblazer Program.
-His passion and deep curiosity for the immune system led him to the Sorobetea lab (oh, the fool), where he’s conducting research into the mechanisms underlying intestinal granuloma resolution, with a focus on T cells.
+Kevin began his scientific journey at the University of Eastern Piedmont in Italy where he obtained a Bachelor’s degree in biotechnology.
+He then pursued a Master’s degree in molecular life sciences at Stockholm University in Sweden under the guidance of Prof. Anna-Lena Spetz.
+Kevin’s passion and deep curiosity for the immune system led him to the Sorobetea lab (oh, the fool) where he is conducting research into the T cell-mediated mechanisms underlying intestinal granuloma resolution.

 Ainhoa Pohlmann